Cathkin Blazes Community Football Club co-founder. Created and led trauma-informed outreach sessions for survivors in 2023

 Process

-These sessions did not include talking therapies.
-However, after consulting with another survivor-led group, we hired a support worker to be present.
+We didn’t include talking therapies, but after consulting with another survivor‑led group, we brought in a support worker to be present.
+I led a team of volunteers with clear roles focused on participant support and accessibility.

 Impact